 By default, Racket keeps track of the position in a port as the number of bytes that have been read from or written to any port (independent of the read/write position, which is accessed or changed with file-position).
-Optionally, however, Racket can track the position in terms of characters (after UTF-8 decoding), instead of bytes, and it can track line locations and column locations; this optional tracking must be specifically enabled for a port via port-count-lines! or the port-count-lines-enabled parameter.
-Position, line, and column locations for a port are used by read-syntax and read-honu-syntax.
+Optionally, however, Racket can track the position in terms of characters (after UTF-8 decoding), instead of bytes, and it can track line locations and column locations; this optional tracking must be specifically enabled for a port via portcount-lines! or the port-count-lines-enabled parameter.
+Position, line, and column locations for a port are used by read-syntax.
 Position and line locations are numbered from 1; column locations are numbered from 0.